Alzheimer's disease: Ethnicity

 In the United States, the risk of dying from AD in 2010 was 26% higher among the non-Hispanic white population than among the non-Hispanic black population, and the Hispanic population had a 30% lower risk than the non-Hispanic white population.
-However, much AD research remains to be done in minority groups, such as the African American, East Asian and Hispanic/Latino populations.
+However, much AD research remains to be done in minority groups, such as the African American, East Asian, and Hispanic/Latino populations.
 Studies have reported that these groups are underrepresented in clinical trials and do not have the same risk of developing AD when carrying certain genetic risk factors (i.e. APOE4), compared to their caucasian counterparts.

+By country

+United States

+In the United States in 2020, AD dementia prevalence was estimated to be 5.3% for those in the 60–74 age group, with the rate increasing to 13.8% in the 74–84 group and to 34.6% in those greater than 85.

+United Kingdom

+Estimates show that in 2024 there were nearly a million people living with AD and other dementias in the UK, with more than 800,000 in England.
+This is expected to rise to 1.4 million by 2040.

+In 2022 and 2023, dementia was the leading cause of death in England and Wales.